By Lauren Deal

 If you do have a will, you should read over it.
 Make sure that any newly born or adopted children and grandchildren are included, as well as other family members, friends, and institutions for whom you plan to make bequests (gifts through your will).
 Confirm that you are satisfied with your choice of executor and that the individual you’ve chosen is still capable and willing to perform the task.
 As you age, your friends and family will age, too, and you’ll want to review your will on a yearly basis to make certain that your appointed representatives are still viable choices.

 Regardless of your age and personal health, you should also have a Georgia Advance Directive for Healthcare.
-This form in Georgia designates someone to make important medical decisions for you if you are unable to make these decisions for yourself, while a durable power of attorney designates someone to make financial decisions for you if you are unable to do so.
+This form in Georgia designates someone to make important medical decisions for you if you are unable to make these decisions for yourself.
+It also allows you to choose what types of life support and medical interventions you want in an emergency.

-For healthy young or middle age adults, a durable power of attorney may not be necessary, depending on your personal and financial circumstances, although it’s worth considering either a general or durable power of attorney if you frequently travel out of state for work, are a member of the armed forces subject to deployment, or if you travel to other countries frequently for long periods of time.
+For healthy young or middle-aged adults, a power of attorney may not be necessary, depending on your personal and financial circumstances, although it’s worth considering if you frequently travel out of state for work, are a member of the armed forces subject to deployment, or if you travel to other countries frequently for long periods of time.
 I have numerous friends with family members who live in Europe, Canada, and China, and they all spend weeks and months at a time overseas to care for their family members, leaving a POA to manage their affairs here in their absence.

 II.
 Ongoing Litigation: